Eisenhower Matrix for Decision Making

 • Decide which non-urgent emails to answer first

-• Choose a time for a routine future meeting
+• Choose time for routine future meeting

-• Pick a design for an internal, low-stakes presentation
+• Select design for internal low-stakes presentation

 SKIP IF NEEDED

-• Agonizing over the perfect email signature
+• Agonizing over perfect email signature design

 That's a lot to remember!